 Members of the Board are individually and collectively responsible for the leadership and control, and for the promotion of the success, of the Company by operating and developing the Group's business operations, implementing the Group's business strategies, and performing the corporate governance duties.
-The Board currently has eight members, comprising five executive Directors and three independent non-executive Directors.
-Details of the composition of the Board and the changes occurred during the Year are set out on page 2 and the section headed "Directors" in the directors' report of this annual report respectively.
+The Board currently has eight members, comprising four executive Directors, one non-executive Director and three independent non-executive Directors.
+Details of the composition of the Board and the changes occurred during the Year and up to the date of this annual report are set out on page 2 and the section headed "Directors" in the directors' report of this annual report respectively.
 A list containing the names of all the Directors and their role and function is available on the websites of the Stock Exchange and the Company, and will be updated from time to time as and when there are any changes.